Nagul-Tekworks/Nagul-Meera/README.md

 # Hi, I'm Nagul Meera Shaik 👋

-With over **12 years of experience** in full-stack Java development and training, I am passionate about empowering the next generation of developers and delivering impactful training programs.
+With over **12 years of experience** in full-stack Java development, Python, Data Analysis, and Machine Learning, I am passionate about empowering the next generation of developers and delivering impactful training programs.
 My journey as a **Project Manager**, **Technical Mentor**, and **Manager of Learning and Development** has allowed me to shape the skills of **1,000+ graduates**, guiding them toward successful careers in technology.

 ## 🔧 **Technical Expertise**
 - **Programming Languages**: Java, Python, C, C++, Scala